Carnival Memphis: Decline

 The assassination of Martin Luther King Jr. left Memphis devastated in many different ways, one aspect being the state of its downtown.
 As urban sprawl began to be more and more common, with businesses and residents moving away from the city's inner core, the public events that were once staged by the Cotton Carnival became few and far between.
 Parades slowly became a thing of the past, as did the arrival of the Royal Barge.
-The city of Memphis municipal government acquired the "float factory" once used to manufacture the elaborately decorated floats, and mainstream Memphians and Mid-Southerners grew less and less interested in staging this event.
+The city of Memphis municipal government acquired the "float factory" once used to manufacture the elaborately decorated floats, and mainstream Memphians and Mid-Southerners slowly became less interested in staging this event.
 Also, other festivals began to form that took the place of Carnival, such as the Memphis in May International Festival, and its highly anticipated Beale Street Music Festival.

 Over the years, however, Carnival's luster began to fade along with the declining role of cotton in the area.
 The national press gradually lost interest, and the Maid of Cotton Pageant was moved to Dallas, Texas, where it exists today.
 For various reasons, the 1980s saw the name of the Cotton Carnival be changed to the Great River Carnival, and because of even less approval changed again to Carnival Memphis.
 The organization sited this was done because the community had grown in such tremendous ways, and that the Memphis economy had become more diversified and no longer centered exclusively around cotton.
-The king was beginning to be chosen from leaders in other aspects of commerce other than the cotton industry, and was no longer referred to as "King Cotton," but as simply King, or Rex Carnivali.
+The king was beginning to be chosen from leaders in other aspects of commerce other than the cotton industry, and was no longer referred to as "King Cotton," but as King, or Rex Carnivali.